OfficeDev/Office-Addin-Scripts/packages/office-addin-telemetry/README.md

 #

 ### On
-Sets the telemetry level to On(sending usage and exception data).
+Sets the usage-data level to On(sending usage and exception data).

 Syntax: